“Why don't I just ask ChatGPT about the German market?”

 Get intelligence, not just answers.

 Start with an Explorer report for €490.
-See what structured, sourced, decision-ready market intelligence looks like - then decide if ChatGPT is enough.
+See what structured, sourced, decision-ready market intelligence looks like.
+Then decide if ChatGPT is enough.